Thank you for getting social about animal agriculture! Share any of the following graphics to your social media pages!

 When it comes to beef and your health, you can rest easy knowing that along with being delicious, beef contains important nutrients that your body needs! https://bit.ly/2GXOLFj

-Lamb is packed with many essential nutrients, including selenium, riboflavin, vitamin B12, niacin, iron and zinc! https://bit.ly/2LMwbm2
+Lamb is packed with many essential nutrients, including selenium, riboflavin, vitamin B12, niacin, iron, and zinc! https://bit.ly/2LMwbm2

 A balanced plate can have meat and veggies! https://bit.ly/36jNWAK

 All meat and poultry are good sources of B-complex vitamins.
-This complex helps to metabolize macronutrients, aid in the release of energy from food and even lower bad cholesterol. https://bit.ly/36jNWAK
+This complex helps to metabolize macronutrients, aid in the release of energy from food, and even lower bad cholesterol. https://bit.ly/36jNWAK

 The only way to obtain natural B12 is through animal proteins.
 Vitamin B12, which helps to build red blood cells, also helps metabolize carbohydrates and fats. https://bit.ly/36jNWAK

-Myth: Meat, poultry and eggs are not part of a healthy diet.
+Myth: Meat, poultry, and eggs are not part of a healthy diet.

 Fact: Experts agree that meat matters.
-Balanced diets that include lean meat, poultry and fish, plenty of fruits and vegetables, and whole grains increase the chance that all essential nutrients will be consumed. http://bit.ly/2b8cSny
+Balanced diets that include lean meat, poultry and fish, plenty of fruits and vegetables, and whole grains increase the chance that all essential nutrients will be consumed. https://bit.ly/36jNWAK

 Meatless Monday seeks to eliminate consumer choice – the ability that we each have to determine the right food choices for ourselves and our families. http://bit.ly/2bDg870